zhezhen-y/zhezhen-y.github.io/cats_in_labs.md

 cat with glasses in front of a computer in an office
 ```
 Stable diffusion has returned me some very funny pictures.
-Some are more convincing; some will need more touches.
+Some are quite convincing; some will need more touches.

 ## Reveal time...!